What’s it like to be in counselling?

 The terms “Qualified” and “Accredited” relate to the level of training and experience a therapist has achieved.
 The training path for a counsellor is usually in two stages – qualification first and then accreditation some years later.

-A counsellor is Qualified if they have completed and passed a training that includes psychological theory, counselling practice and personal therapy.
+A counsellor is Qualified if they have completed and passed a college course in Counselling that includes psychological theory, counselling practice and personal therapy.
 This usually results in a Post-Graduate Diploma.
-The standards for qualification are set by the training body, typically a college of further or higher education.

 In my case, I trained at Eastleigh College in Hampshire and qualified with a Post-Graduate Diploma in Counselling in January 2006.
 I then accumulated experience over three years.
 In October 2009 I gained Accreditation from BACP.
-I have since become a member of UKCP since it better suits my practice.
-To do so, I went through the accreditation examination process again, gaining my Accreditation in November 2013.
+I have since become a member of UKCP, gaining my Accreditation with them in November 2013.

 Will I see you straight away?